claritychallenge/clarity/recipes/cad1/task2/baseline/README.md

 knowing metadata information about the car noise scenario (you won't have access to noise signal), head rotation of the listener and the SNR of the enhanced music and the noise at the hearing aid microphones.

-In the baseline, we simply attenuate the songs in 5 dB LUFS and save it in 16-bit PCM WAV format.
-The level was selected so fewer samples from the hearing aid output signal are clipped.
+In the baseline, we simply attenuate the song according to the average hearing loss and save it in 16-bit PCM WAV format.

-To run the baseline enhancement system first, make sure that `paths.root` in `config.yaml` points to where you have installed the Cadenza data.
-This parameter defaults to the working directory.
+This attenuation prevents some clipping in the hearing aid output signal.

-You can also define your own `path.exp_folder` to store enhanced signals and evaluated results.
+To run the baseline enhancement system first, make sure that `paths.root` in `config.yaml` points to where you have installed the Cadenza data foer the task2.
+This parameter defaults to one level above the recipe for the demo data.
+You can also define your own `path.exp_folder` to store enhanced and evaluated signal results.

 Then run: